zeroc-ice/ice/csharp/BuildInstructionsWindows.md

 If everything worked out, you should see lots of `ok` messages.
 In case of a failure, the tests abort with `failed`.

-To run the tests with .NET Standard 2.0 instead of .NET 4.5 pass the `--netcore` argument to `allTest.py`.
+To run the tests with .NET Standard 2.0 instead of .NET 4.5 pass set `--netframework` argument to the value of target framework used to build the tests.

 ```
-python allTests.py --netcore
+python allTests.py --netframwork netcoreapp2.0
 ```

 ## NuGet Packages